raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 21.md

 	- He goes for a lovely meal and drink, but can't get drunk

 Salamah and Sorin are researching
-- Andrea returns - drunk on wine-soaked vitae - flops on the couch
+- Andrea returns - drunk on opium-soaked vitae - flops on the couch
 - Salamah is concerned
 - Carlo returns and cannot see very well so bumps into things
 	- Tells everyone about the curse